Interested in getting involved with Aggie Habitat?

 One of the best ways to get more information and get involved in Aggie Habitat is to attend meetings.
 Our meetings give you an opportunity to learn more about Habitat, sign up for builds and other activities, meet other Habitat members, participate in fun activities, and much more!

-Meetings will be held on the following days for Spring 2018:
+Meetings will be held on the following days for Fall 2018:

 Aggie Habitat has three committees: Social, Fundraising, and Community Outreach.
 These committees are the backbone of Aggie Habitat they help with idea generation and making the events happen.
 To learn more about committees please visit our committee page.